Mar0xy/Rusty/README.md

  Replace TicketsCategoryName with the Category name where Tickets get stored.<br>
  Replace supportchannelid with the Text Channel ID where the bot sends the Create Ticket message.<br>
  Replace verifiedemoji with any emoji that represents the Verified Icon.<br>
+ Replace botchannelid with the Text Channel ID where commands get sent.<br>
  Replace bottoken with your Bots token.<br>
  Run npm install and then node bot.js to start the bot.<br>
 ## Commands